Hear from Wendy, Katie, and Tyler about their experiences with LUMRYZ

 Meet Wendy

-NT1, switched to LUMRYZ
+living with NT1, switched to LUMRYZ

 Wendy’s treatment journey